Autism and Visual Impairment

 A Complex Intersection

 Autism and Visual Impairment, Autism Spectrum Disorder (ASD) and visual impairment are two distinct conditions that can sometimes co-occur in individuals.
-When these conditions overlap, it can present unique challenges and require specialized support regarding disability.

 A Complex Intersection: Autism Spectrum Disorder and Visual Impairment